#GathreGood with DeNai Jones of Petunia Pickle Bottom

 My all-time favorite pastime is to adventure with my family!
 My favorite vacation spot is anywhere in our VW van (I do love the Eastern Sierras, a lot).
 Our bucket list is long #gathreaway, I would very much like to see Cuba and Iceland sometime soon.

--As a busy lady, wife, mother, business owner, creative, how do you juggle and balance the many different demands on your time?
+As a wife, mother, business owner, and creative, how do you juggle and balance the many different demands on your time?

 I juggle with the support of my husband and both sets of grandparents.
 We are very lucky to have the support of active family; it does make things easier.
 My husband and I do put family first; all other things fall into place since we are on the same page.
 I do call it spinning plates, and occasionally a plate falls.